return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 .. c:function:: unsigned long memory_bm_next_pfn(struct memory_bitmap *bm)

-    Find the next set bit in the bitmap \ ``bm``\
+    Find the next set bit in a memory bitmap.

     :param struct memory_bitmap \*bm:
-        *undescribed*
+        Memory bitmap.

 .. _`memory_bm_next_pfn.description`:

 Description
 -----------

-Starting from the last returned position this function searches for the next set bit in the memory bitmap and returns its number.
-If no more bit is set BM_END_OF_MAP is returned.
+Starting from the last returned position this function searches for the next set bit in \ ``bm``\  and returns the PFN represented by it.
+If no more bits are set, BM_END_OF_MAP is returned.

-It is required to run \ :c:func:`memory_bm_position_reset`\  before the first call to this function.
+It is required to run \ :c:func:`memory_bm_position_reset`\  before the first call to this function for the given memory bitmap.

 .. _`__register_nosave_region`: